yourdevkalki/arbitrum-vibekit/README.md

 ### 4. Interact With the DeFi Agent:

-Once the agent is up and running, you have three ways of interacting with it:
+Once the agent is up and running, you have two ways of interacting with it:

-**1. Vibekit Web Interface**
+**1. Vibekit's Web Interface**

+To interact with the Lending agent through the web interface, refer to [this quickstart](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/docs/quickstart.md) guide.
+The Lending agent is started by default when the frontend is launched.

 **2. Integrate With Cursor IDE**